Filing a Diminished Value Claim in California

 Repair-Related Diminished Value

-If a vehicle is damaged in a crash and the repairs done to it are not exact or there is some other issue that arises due to the repairs, you may have a valid repair-related diminished value claim.
-The poor repair job and the accident have diminished the value of the claim.
+If a vehicle is damaged in a crash and the completed repairs are faulty or incomplete, you may be able to include those damages in your car crash claim.
+In this example, both the accident and the poor repair job have diminished the value of the claim.

 Immediate Diminished Value

-Vehicles lose value immediately after an accident before the owner has a chance to get any repairs done.
-The immediate diminished value of a vehicle is the difference in resale value of a car before the damage from the accident and the resale value before repairs were made.
+Vehicles lose value immediately after an accident even before the owner has a chance to get any repairs done.
+The immediate diminished value of a vehicle is the difference between the resale value of the car before being damaged in the crash and the resale value before any repairs were made.

 How Do I Prove Diminished Value?

-Your lawyer may need help from an auto appraiser who can help determine the value of the vehicle prior to the crash, with a clean record, and how much it would be worth post-repairs and accident.
-Our attorneys have the resources to find a reputable auto appraiser who may be able to help with this portion of your injury claim.
+Your lawyer may need help from an auto appraiser who can help determine what the value of the vehicle was before the crash.
+In other words, what the value of your car was with a clean record, and what the value of your car is post-crash repairs.

-Need Help Filing a Claim?
-Call Us Today
+Need Legal Help After a Crash?
+Call Arnold Law Firm Today

-If you were involved in an accident that was caused by another driver’s negligence, you may be eligible for compensation for your injuries and damage to your property, including the diminished value of your vehicle.
+If you were involved in an accident and sustained injuries that were caused by another driver’s negligence, you may be eligible to file a claim for damages.
+If you qualify, you may be able to recover compensation for medical costs, lost wages, pain and suffering and damage to your property.
+You may also be able to include the diminished value of your vehicle in this claim.

-Having a knowledgeable attorney on your side to help you through the process of filing a claim and dealing with the insurance company may be beneficial to you while you recover from your injuries.
-Our attorneys are prepared to be help you with every step of the legal process, all at no upfront cost to you.
+Having a knowledgeable attorney on your side may greatly benefit you and your claim.
+We are prepared to deal with the insurance company on your behalf so you can focus on your health and recovering from your injuries.
+Our attorneys are prepared to assist you through every step of the legal process, all at no upfront cost to you.

-We offer a free consultation to discuss your legal options and we do not get paid unless we recover compensation on your behalf.
+We offer a free initial consultation to discuss your legal options.
+If we represent you, we do not get paid unless we recover compensation on your behalf.

 Call 916-777-7777 to learn more.